 We performed a comparison between AppDynamics and OpenText SiteScope based on real PeerSpot user reviews.

-Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is used to test customer behavior on a website."
+Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution saves time and cost."

 "It's a very flexible product so you can run a script out of it, even straight out of the box."